o2sh/onefetch/.github/wiki/Command-line-options.md

       --no-color-palette
           Hides the color palette

+      --no-title
+          Hides the title

-  -n, --number-of-authors <NUM>
+      --number-of-authors <NUM>
-          NUM of authors to be shown
+          Maximum NUM of authors to be shown

           [default: 3]

+      --number-of-languages <NUM>
+          Maximum NUM of languages to be shown

+          [default: 6]

   -e, --exclude <EXCLUDE>...
-          gnore all files & directories matching EXCLUDE
+          Ignore all files & directories matching EXCLUDE

       --no-bots [<REGEX>]
           Exclude [bot] commits.
 Use <REGEX> to override the default pattern